simonmichael/hledger/README.md

 # hledger

-hledger is a computer program for easily tracking money, time, or other commodities, inspired by [ledger](http://ledger-cli.org).
+hledger is a computer program for easily tracking money, time, or other commodities, inspired by and compatible with [ledger](http://ledger-cli.org).
 It is quite limited in features, but lightweight and reliable.
 For some, it is a bare-bones, simpler, less expensive alternative to Quicken or GnuCash.
 It is available for free under the GNU General Public License.